-Term Description Administrator The collaborative Protection Profile for Stateful Traffic Filter Firewalls defines the role 'Security Administrator' to administer the TOE.
-The SonicWall documentation describes this role as 'Administrator'.
+Term Description Administrator The collaborative Protection Profile for Network Devices (NDcPP) defines the role 'Security Administrator' to administer the TOE.
+The SonicWall documentation describes a single 'Administrator' role.
 The terms 'Security Administrator' and 'Administrator' are used interchangeably to describe the user that manages the security functionality of the TOE.
 MGMT The GUI is referred to as the MGMT interface in the TOE guidance.
 Security Policy The term 'security policy' is used in this ST to describe the policies implemented within the TOE to enforce the TOE security features.

-Table 18 - Terminology
+Table 17 - Terminology